 To control how a 3D surface responds to simulated light, set its reflection properties.
-Mathematica lets you control the diffuse reflection of light on a matte surface and the specular reflection of light on a mirror-like surface.
+The Wolfram Language lets you control the diffuse reflection of light on a matte surface and the specular reflection of light on a mirror-like surface.
 Combining them gives you extensive control over the final appearance and color of a 3D surface.

 Intrinsic surface color corresponds directly to diffuse reflection, where light is scattered equally in all directions from the surface.
 For example, sheets of uncoated paper are matte ("dull") and thus show diffuse reflection.

-By default, the intrinsic surface color of 3D objects in Mathematica is white.
-Here, the color on the 3D cylinder comes from the Lighting setting Mathematica uses by default:
+By default, the intrinsic surface color of 3D objects in the Wolfram Language is white.
+Here, the color on the 3D cylinder comes from the Lighting setting the Wolfram Language uses by default:

 More detailed control over the specific color of 3D surfaces can be gained with RGBColor, which lets you set explicit values ranging from 0 to 1 for red, green, and blue:

-In fact, you can use many methods for setting the intrinsic surface color of 3D objects in Mathematica.
+In fact, you can use many methods for setting the intrinsic surface color of 3D objects in the Wolfram Language.
 Here, CMYKColor is used:

 When the sliders are set all the way to the left, the surface color is black.
 When the sliders are set all the way to the right, the surface color is white, which causes the cylinder to appear in the default color scheme: